gusper/gusper.github.io/content/music/index.md

 Back in the 90s and early aughts, I played in a band called Opus80.
 We haven't played a show in ages but still get together to jam whenever we get a chance.
 More recently we've recorded [some videos](https://www.youtube.com/watch?v=oFWiSBx_elE) for charity events at work.
 See more on our old [YouTube channel](https://www.youtube.com/watch?v=6wqmfkVMIyM).

 ## Song transcriptions (tabs, chord charts, etc.)
-98 songs I've transcribed and shared as of December 04, 2022:
+100 songs I've transcribed and shared as of March 23, 2023:

 * Addict - {{<rawhtml>}}<a href="https://tabs.ultimate-guitar.com/tab/addict/teenage-angel-tabs-1465340" target="blank">Teenage Angel</a>{{</rawhtml>}} (tabs)
 * Alice in Chains - {{<rawhtml>}}<a href="https://tabs.ultimate-guitar.com/tab/alice-in-chains/all-i-am-chords-2459374" target="blank">All I Am</a>{{</rawhtml>}} (chords)